Photos and Videos

 I used 35 feet of RG-174 to connect the radio to the antenna.
 Line losses are pretty low to use this coax on 20 and 40 meters.

-Everything I needed was packed on the motorcycle, including food and drinks.
+Everything I needed was packed on the motorcycle including food, drinks and a foldable chair.

 What do you do when there aren't any trees to hang an antenna from or a table to clamp the mast to?